atanasster/storybook/addons/controls/README.md

 By default, Addon Controls enables the smart-controls option for your storybook  site, but there are 2 basic requirements for a story to use smart controls:
 1. The story needs to have a component assigned, and this component needs to have a valid properties table (it can be typescript, or prop-types or any other format supported by Storybook).
-2. The story needs to accept "some" parameters /internally detected by Addon Controls within the source loaders/, enabling the story to use the passed control values.
+2. The story needs to accept "some" parameters / internally detected by Addon Controls within the source loaders / enabling the story to use the passed control values.

 ```js
 import React from 'react';